MariaDB Performance Tuning

 Focus on the queries that appear most often in the log since they likely affect performance the most.
 Pay attention to execution times to see which queries are the slowest.
 Also, review the number of rows processed to gauge how much they are taxing your database resources.

-Try Query Analytics from Releem
+Try Query Analytics & Optimization from Releem

 With real-time monitoring and an intuitive interface, Releem simplifies the process of query optimization, saving you valuable time and effort by allowing you to quickly identify and address performance issues.